PanosK92/SpartanEngine/Documentation/CompilingFromSource/CompilingFromSource.md

 ![Screenshot](https://raw.githubusercontent.com/PanosK92/Directus3D/master/Documentation/CompilingFromSource/Visual%20C%2B%2B.png)

 ### Compiling the Runtime and the Editor
-At this point we have taken care of all the dependencies and we are ready to start building.
+At this point we have taken care of all the environment dependencies and we are ready to start building.

 ##### Generating Visual Studio 2017 project files and building the runtime
 1. We click and run **"Generate_VS17_Project.bat"** in order for a Visual Studio solution to be generated.